San Quentin, California: Description

-San Quentin is adjacent to San Quentin State Prison, located just east of the prison, it is also known as San Quentin Village or Point San Quentin Village.
+San Quentin is adjacent to San Quentin State Prison, located just east of the prison, and is also known as San Quentin Village or Point San Quentin Village.
 It has 40 single-family houses and a condominium complex with ten units, and its population is about 100.

 The town was originally housing for the prison's employees and their families.
-Residents rent their driveways to media vans during controversial executions.
-The reporters are attracted to the place because it is the only place in California where prisoners are executed and many death penalty abolitionists appear and demonstrate against the practice.
-This garners much media attention.
+Before California's effective moratorium on the death penalty in 2006, San Quentin was the only place in the state where prisoners were executed.
+Residents would rent their driveways to media vans during these controversial executions.
+Many death penalty abolitionists would also appear and demonstrate against the practice.
+This garnered much media attention.

 Government and infrastructure

 The United States Postal Service operates the San Quentin Post Office.
 A post office operated at San Quentin for a time in 1859, and from 1862.
 The Tamal post office is a substation of the San Quentin post office.

 In the state legislature, San Quentin is in the 3rd Senate District, and in the 6th Assembly District.